zanna-37/hass-swipe-navigation/README.md

 * At the top of the `lovelace-swipe-navigation.js` file there is a "config" section where you can play with some of the options.
 * If you installed with the manual option you will need to add to the version number in your Lovelace resources after editing the file.
 * Refresh page after editing.

-# Known Issues:
-* Not compatible with the Home Assistant iOS app.